-These tiny little culprits can travel all over our body and incubate anywhere they feel like and cause serious health problems decades later.
+These tiny little culprits can travel all over the body and incubate anywhere they feel like and cause serious health problems decades later.
 It is like a progressive disease.
 Once it starts, it just gets worse.
 It is important to get diagnosed properly.
-For physicians is very hard to pinpoint asbestos-related diseases, it can be very easily misdiagnosed.
+For physicians is very hard to pinpoint asbestos-related diseases, they can be very easily misdiagnosed.
 You need someone more specialized in that regard, and you need to ask questions.
-Many times when they tell you that they see scaring or lung nodules, is the first indication that you have the asbestos fibers in there.
+Many times when they tell you that they see scarring or lung nodules, is the first indication that you have the asbestos fibers in there.

 What Kind of PPE Must Be Worn When Asbestos Is or May Be Present?

-When working with asbestos, is essential to wear the right personal protective equipment.
+When working with asbestos, it is essential to wear the right personal protective equipment.
 Personal protective equipment is an essential line of defense for minimizing any asbestos contamination.
 Depending on the nature of the work you are doing, other PPE may also be required.
 This may include eye protection (safety goggles), hard hat, etc.

 First and foremost you need a protective mask.
 Paper masks are not efficient in filtering out asbestos fibers and should not be used.
 Half face respirators are perfect for this purpose because they cover the nose and mouth and have a silicone or rubber piece and can stick to your face.